rocket-icon

 Beyond implementing AI tools, recruiters should follow several best practices to minimise exposure to recruiting scams.
 Always use verified platforms for job posting that have built-in security features and candidate screening mechanisms.
 Popular job boards with established verification processes make it harder for fraudsters to operate.

 Make AI-powered validation mandatory at every stage of your hiring process.
-Don't wait until final rounds to verify credentials.
+Don't wait until the final rounds to verify credentials.
 Integrate automated background verification and identity verification from the initial application stage.
 When conducting asynchronous interviews, ensure your platform includes fraud detection capabilities.

 Maintain transparent, comprehensive digital hiring records that document every verification step.
 This creates an audit trail that not only deters fraud but also protects your organisation legally.
 If a fake candidate does slip through, detailed records help identify where the process failed and how to improve it.